Codecademy/docs/content/javascript/concepts/dates/terms/getUTCDate/getUTCDate.md

 ---
 Title: '.getUTCDate()'
-Description: 'Returns the day of the month for the provided date'
+Description: 'Returns the day of the month for the provided date.'
 Subjects:
   - 'Web Development'
 Tags: